 After that are 'Medium Power Germanium Junction Rectifiers' comprising two devices: GEX541 and GEX542 with piv values of 80v and 160V and capable of up to 6 Amps with suitable heatsink.
 The image shows an unused GEX541 with its braided anode lead.

 As well as individual devices, these were sold in 'stacks' comprising multiple diodes in a specific configuration, for example a three-phase bridge.
 I have an original data sheet entitled 'GEX541 Stacks' that lists about 200 different configurations!
 The image shows a stack handwritten as type D4P1, which is not listed on the datasheet although a finned version D4P1F is.
-I'm unsure if the blue paint is some kind of insulator.
+I believe that the blue paint is an insulator.

 These too were available in various stacks : here is a full bridge stack of four SX754.